Substance use disorder causes, impacts, and solutions

 According to the 2023 United States National Survey on Drug Use and Health (NSDUH) substance use disorder statistics, 48.5 million (16.7%) Americans (aged 12 and older) battled an SUD, and 10.2% of Americans 12 and older had an alcohol use disorder in the past year.

-Root causes of mental health issues
+Root causes of substance use disorder

-• Environment – exposure to substance use, sometimes intensified by socioeconomic challenges
+- Environment – exposure to substance use, sometimes intensified by socioeconomic challenges

-• Trauma – experiences of abuse, stress, or neglect
+- Trauma – experiences of abuse, stress, or neglect

-• Mental health – co-occurring disorders like depression or anxiety
+- Mental health – co-occurring disorders like depression or anxiety

-• Support systems – lack of familial or social supports
+- Support systems – lack of familial or social supports

-• Biology - brain chemistry and changes
+- Biology - brain chemistry and changes that make people more vulnerable to substance use

-• Cultural norms – societal attitudes towards substance use
+- Cultural norms – societal attitudes towards substance use

 Demographic and societal impacts